Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/DeveloperResources.md

 # Developer Resources
 IRIS Provides examples and libraries for cloud direct integrations.

-- Coding examples can be found on github
+- Coding examples can be found on GitHub
-- Source code can be found on github
+- Source code can be found on GitHub
 - Libraries are made accessible through online repositories relative to the development environment